tzimiskes/causality/README.md

    - [ ] document
  - [ ] as.pdag:
  - [ ] implement (nothing?)
- - [ ] is_valid_cgraph: needs to check to make sure if the adjacencies are legal
-   - [ ] we need to check to see that the edges/adjacencies are correct
  - [ ] remove_cycles
    - probably useful when bootstrapping
  - [ ] need to make man pages for the entire cgraph.R file